 The transfer of our clients’ personal data may or may not be part of such an agreement with the brand owner and can differ within every partnership / every country / every event.

 ECU shall pass the clients’ personal data to our joint partners under legitimate interest.

 Event Sponsors (Event Partners)

-Every event organised by ECU has sponsors having a commercial interest in doing business with our participants.
+Every event organized by ECU has sponsors having a commercial interest in doing business with our participants.
 At ECU, we encourage this by facilitating such meetings with the aim of knowledge transfer based upon needs identification and fulfilment.

 ECU's specific tailor-made products for this purpose include speed networking sessions, match making and one-to-one or one-to-many meetings.